sg41/RIT_client_server/README.md

 **Running Tests:**

-1. Build and run automatic tests with `make test`
+1. Build and run automatic tests with `make test`.
+Code is also statically analyzed with `cppcheck` then `make test` is used
 2. Check code coverage with `make coverage`
 3. Check memory leaks with `make leaks`
 4. Build and run manual tests with `make debug_run`
-* Code is always statically analyzed with `cppcheck`

 **Generating Documentation:**